Cjewett9907/GoodThoughts/README.md

 # GoodThoughts
-expanded and revisioned search for your favorite books
+expanded and revisioned search engine for your favorite books